-Mixing of the molten metal is critical, particularly in the case of bimetallic compounds, because brittle phases can result.
-For that reason, in addition to conventional laser welding, Manz also offers a welding process that almost completely stops the molten metal from mixing, resulting in very high-strength weld seams: laser welding in the overlap using high-frequency local modulation, or "wobbling.”
+Especially with bimetallic joints, the mixing of the melt is critical, as brittle phases result.
+For this reason, in addition to conventional laser welding, Manz also offers a welding process in which the mixing of the melt is almost completely suppressed, resulting in weld seams with very high strengths: laser welding in overlap using high-frequency local modulation, or "wobbling" for short.

-A fully calibrated 3D scanner, camera technology and topographical measurements ensure high precision in all spatial directions during processing, paired with the speed and flexibility of remote operations.
-In order to absorb component tolerances or to enable processing on different operational levels, the processing heads also have an optical Z-axis.
-This allows highly precise positioning of the operational level of the scanner in the Z-direction in less than 10 ms.
+A fully calibrated 3D scanner, camera technology and topography measurements ensure sufficiently high machining precision in all spatial directions coupled with the speed and flexibility of remote machining.
+To compensate for component tolerances or to enable processing in different working planes, the process heads also have an optical Z-axis.
+This allows highly precise positioning of the working plane of the scanner in the Z direction in less than 10 ms.

 Manz's P3 processes are performed either in continuous wave operation or also pulsed in qcw operation.
 We use powerful mutimode lasers in the infrared wavelength range and the latest beam shaping technologies, covering almost the entire range of our customers' welding requirements for battery manufacturing and the electronics industry.